hpcloud/stackato-cluster-tool/vagrant/vagrant-box-template/README.md

 #### 2. Take note of the MAC address of the imported VM and write it in the Vagrantfile
 #### 3. Create the box:

+Note: The VM needs to be passwordless sudo before converting it into a Vagrant box.

 ```
 vagrant package --base NAME_OF_THE_VM --output NAME_OF_THE_VM.box --vagrantfile Vagrantfile
 ```